Become a Foster!

 How do I become a Foster?

 The first step to becoming a foster home is to fill out our foster application online.
-Once you have filled out the foster application, our Adoptions Coordinator will contact you regarding the next upcoming foster orientation.
-All potential foster families are required to attend our foster orientation to fully learn what fostering entails and what our expectations are of fosters (and vice versa).
-After your orientation, you will be contacted with a list of dogs that are in need of a foster home and who could be a good fit for your family.
+Once you have filled out the foster application, our Adoptions Coordinator will contact you to set up a foster orientation and meet some potential foster dogs.
+All potential foster families are asked to attend our foster orientation to fully learn what fostering entails and what our expectations are of fosters (and vice versa).
+At your orientation or after, you will be contacted with a list of dogs that are in need of a foster home and who could be a good fit for your family!

 What kind of animals are typically in need of a foster?

 Puppies/Kittens: Our smallest friends are often the most in need of a loving foster home while they grow.
 We do not like to house puppies and kittens in the shelter as it is a stressful environment and we want them to grow and flourish.
 A foster home allows them to get the socialization and care they need in a more personal environment.
 A foster home is essential to teach the little ones some vital lessons so their new adopted families will have a great head start!

 Adult dogs: Some of our adult dogs do not shelter well and are looking for a safe space to decompress while they wait for their forever home.
 Away from a stressful environment, these dogs are able to gain valuable real-life experiences with their foster and most importantly, experience the love and security of a home which is invaluable.